tealamore/tealamore.github.io/_posts/2025-7-13-developers-write-bad-tests.md

 layout: post
 title: Developers Write Bad Unit Tests
 headsup: Just so you know, clicking underlined text will display more information
+excerpt: All too often, developers will practice what I like to call DDT aka Development-driven testing — the inverse of TDD.
+I promise this won't be a TDD-advocacy post because frankly I can't handle getting that much hate today.
 cover-img: /assets/img/anna-mould-Zck1ap7muew-unsplash.jpg
 share-img: /assets/img/anna-mould-Zck1ap7muew-unsplash.jpg
 tags: [testing]